gitlocalizetest/docs-l10n/site/en-snapshot/guide/effective_tf2.md

 of the default mechanism: Keep track of your variables!
 If you lose track of a `tf.Variable`, it gets garbage collected.

+Why no more globals?

+## Because no more globals!

 The requirement to track variables creates some extra work for the user, but with Keras objects (see below), the burden is minimized.